libp2p/docs/content/concepts/transport.md

 ## WebTransport

-Another transport protocol under development at the IETF is WebTransport.
+While browsers perform HTTP request using HTTP/3, so far they don't offer an API to allow applications to gain access to the underlying QUIC stream.
 WebTransport is a new specification that uses QUIC to offer an alternative to WebSocket.
 Conceptually, it can be considered WebSocket over QUIC.
-It allows browsers to establish a stream-multiplexed and bidirectional connection to servers.
+It allows browsers to establish a stream-multiplexed and bidirectional connection to servers, and use streams to send and receive application data.

-While WebSocket provides a bidirectional, full-duplex communication between a browser and a server over a TCP connection, WebTransport exposes the streams of a QUIC connection to the browser.
+While WebSocket provides a single bidirectional, full-duplex communication between a browser and a server over a TCP connection, WebTransport exposes allows the endpoints to use multiple streams in parallel.

 WebTransports allows us to connect to any libp2p browser node with any server node because the protocol supports certificate verification via certificate hash, whereas